adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 - Collection of use cases, mainly for gathering information using the *MSOnline* modules of Office 365 and *ExchangeOnlineManagement* of Exchange Online.

 #### `34.Get-ADComputersInactive`
-- A quick and easy way to detect inactive Active Directory computers based mainly on two properties: *lastlogondate, PasswordLastSet*.
+- A fast and easy way to detect inactive Active Directory computers based mainly on two properties: *lastlogondate, PasswordLastSet*.